-- buy or give gifts to children other than as part of a school rewards system - give to, or exchange with, pupils any personal details such as home/mobile telephone number or home or personal e-mail address for any reason, unless a specific need to do so is agreed with their Line Manager or the Headteacher - offer or give lifts to pupils in your own personal vehicle. - Ensure that you understand and comply with the school's procedures and arrangements for the transportation of pupils offsite, where this is necessary, for example to out-of-school activities. - Be aware that one-to-one meetings with individual pupils may leave you vulnerable to allegations.
+- give to, or exchange with, pupils (inc. former pupils under the age of 18) any personal details such as home/mobile telephone number or home or personal e-mail address for any reason, nor must you exchange any private texts, information or photos of a personal nature, unless a specific need to do so is agreed with the Line Manager or the Headteacher. - offer or give lifts to pupils (inc. former pupils under the age of 18) in your own personal vehicle. - Ensure that you understand and comply with the school's procedures and arrangements for the transportation of pupils offsite, where this is necessary, for example to out-of-school activities. - Be aware that one-to-one meetings with individual pupils may leave you vulnerable to allegations.
 In circumstances where a confidential interview or one-to-one meeting is necessary, wherever possible this should be conducted in a room with visual access, or with the door open, or in a room or area frequented by other people and another pupil or adult should be nearby.
 Where such conditions cannot apply, you should ensure that another adult knows that the meeting is taking place. - Ensure that you take particular care when supervising pupils in the less formal atmosphere of an educational visit, particularly in a residential setting, or after-school activity.
 You remain in a position of trust and, even though a more informal approach may be appropriate, the same standards of conduct apply.
-You are expected to familiarise yourself with, and adhere to, school procedures and rules relating to school trips. - Exercise your professional judgment in making an appropriate response if a pupil seeks to establish social contact with you, either by electronic or other means, or if contact should occur accidentally. - Be aware that, under no circumstances, will you be expected, or allowed, to use your personal equipment to take images of pupils at or on behalf of the school.
+You are expected to familiarise yourself with, and adhere to, school procedures and rules relating to school trips. - Exercise your professional judgment in making an appropriate response if a pupil (inc. a former pupil under the age of 18) seeks to establish social contact with you, either by electronic or other means, or if contact should occur accidentally. - Be aware that, under no circumstances, will you be expected, or allowed, to use your personal equipment to take images of pupils at or on behalf of the school.
 This means that you must: - adhere to the school's policy in this respect - only publish images of pupils where they and their parent/carer have given explicit written consent to do so - only take images where the pupil is happy for you do so - only retain images when there is a clear and agreed purpose for doing so - store images in an appropriate secure place in the school or setting - ensure that a senior member of staff is aware that the photography/image equipment is being used and for what purpose - be able to justify images of pupils in your possession - avoid making images in one to one situations.